sferguson12/dungeon-alchemist-post-processor/README.md

 Gates are detected as being exactly 1 or 2 grid squares and attached to a known Fence.
 A Gate that is attached to a Fence that is mistaken for a Window will not be updated.

-The specifics for how objects are detected are documented in the various Filter classes.
-Note that the results can be imprecise due to the limitations of the source data.
-Assumptions are made that windows and doors cannot be more than two grid unit wide.
-However, the cleanup should be considerably less effort than updating everything by hand every time the Dungeon Alchemist JSON is imported.

 This will permit vision through the gate, much as with a fence.
-The default is that a gate is treated as opaque to the tokens, as is a standard door.
+The default in the DA export is that a gate is treated as opaque to the tokens, as with a standard door.

 ---